-How deep can you get and what’s your highest note?
+How deep can you sing and what’s your highest note?

-2. Now we want to see, what your lowest note is.
+2. Now let’s discover your lowest note.
 Males start at C3, females at C4.
-Choose a close vowel, like an “e” to sing.
-In a very relaxed way, try to go down one half step and proceed until you can’t get any lower.
-Don’t try to push or cramp for the last note.
+Choose a closed vowel, like an “e” to sing.
+In a very relaxed way, try to go down one half-step and proceed until there’s only hot air coming out of your mouth.
+Don’t try to push for the last note.

-3. After that, again start at C3 or C4 respectively and go up.
-Don’t force your voice to stay in chest.
-When you flip into head voice or falsetto, that’s okay and it will happen anyways at some point of the scale.
-Now, here’s a tip: When you’re approaching the highest notes, don’t think about how it sounds.
+3. After that, start again at C3 (or C4 for females) and go up.
+Don’t force yourself to stay in chest voice.
+If you flip into head voice or falsetto, that’s okay.
+It will happen anyway at some point on the scale.

 4. Now, count the octaves on the virtual piano from your lowest to your highest note.
 Here you are: That’s your current vocal range. (e.g. G2-A5 would be 3 octaves).

 Best Exercises To Increase Vocal Range

 What’s the best way to increase your range?

 First of all, we have to be aware that every voice has its natural limits due to the size and thickness of the vocal cords.

 Thus, a tenor will never be able to reach bass low notes.
 Vice versa, a bass will never be able to sing a high C (although there might be some freak of natures out there).